saadbess/micro-frontend-template/README.md

 ## Integration

 This uses a run-time integration using _Webpack Module Federation_ as it seems to be the most flexible, performant solution currently.

+## A note on Module Federation injecting code

+If sub-projects are sharing any modules, it's important to add `shared: ["faker"],` in `webpack.config.js` within the _Module Federation_ plugin.
+This avoids multiple copies of the module being complied.

+The _Host_ (Container) doesn't need the `shared` option because it's going to automatically see this when loading the `remoteEntry.js` files from the _Remote_ projects.

+## Running the project

+Within each sub-project's root, run `npm run start`.

+_container_ will run on port `http://localhost:8080/`
+_products_ will run on port `http://localhost:8081/`
+_cart_ will run on port `http://localhost:8082/`

+Each sub-project can be developed in isolation.